nationalarchives/design-system/src/styles/colours/index.md

 {{ example({ group: "styles", item: "colours", example: "block-accent-light", html: false, nunjucks: false, size: "18_75rem", noPadding: true }) }}

-> On dark themes, a light accent block will change to an accent block.
+> On dark themes, a light accent block will change to an [accent block](#accent).

 ## Colour contrast

 You must make sure that the contrast ratio of text and interactive elements in your service meets [level AA of the Web Content Accessibility Guidelines (WCAG 2.2)](https://www.w3.org/TR/WCAG22/#contrast-minimum).

-We check as many [colour combinations in TNA Frontend](https://nationalarchives.github.io/tna-frontend/iframe.html?args=&id=utilities-colours-combinations--light&viewMode=story) as we can for good contrast but there are still some combinations that should be avoided.
-For example the error summary component doesn't have enough contrast with its surroundings when used within an accented block.
+In TNA Frontend, we check as many [light colour combinations](https://nationalarchives.github.io/tna-frontend/iframe.html?args=&id=utilities-colours-combinations--light&viewMode=story) and [dark colour combinations](https://nationalarchives.github.io/tna-frontend/iframe.html?args=&id=utilities-colours-combinations--dark&viewMode=story) as we can for good contrast but there are still some combinations that should be avoided.
+For example the [error summary component](../../components/error-summary/) doesn't have enough contrast with its surroundings when used within an [accented block](#accent).

 Ensure you check for proper colour contrast in your service for both text and non-text elements: